Abram122/XTIP/README.md

 ## 🧪 Usage

+1. Start both backend and frontend services.
-1. Open the frontend in your browser (`http://localhost:8080` by default).
+2. Open the app in your browser at: [http://localhost:8080](http://localhost:8080).
-2. Sign up / Sign in.
+3. Register or log in.
-3. Enter an **IP, Domain, or Hash** in the lookup form.
+4. Submit an **IP, domain, or hash** to analyze.
-4. Get instant reports from VirusTotal, AbuseIPDB, Pulsedive, and Shodan.
+5. Receive a unified report from VirusTotal, AbuseIPDB, Pulsedive, and Shodan.

 ---